migue11/egpu-setup/README.md

 - Performs a validated system patch
 - Installs the **eGPU Setup Recovery Tool CLI** for recovery in **Single User Mode**

-Screen Grab #4, #5

 ## System Patches
 The following is a summary of system patches required for macs based on the system configuration and eGPU vendor.

 ## AMD eGPUs
 All patches leverage the native AMD eGPU acceleration functionality.
-Additional patches are needed for older AMD eGPUs such as the R9 Fury, and some modern GPUs that Apple has not enabled support for, such as the RX 560.
+Additional patches are needed for older AMD eGPUs such as the **R9 Fury**, and some modern GPUs that Apple has not enabled support for, such as the **RX 560**.

 ### Thunderbolt
 - **Thunderbolt 1/2**: Require the **AppleGPUWrangler Thunderbolt** patch for full native support. **AMDUnofficialSupport.kext** also required for older AMD GPUs.